Tawfiq Yusuf 'Awwad: Literary career

 After completing his studies he became a journalist, editor, and short story writer.
-His writing appeared in several newspapers, including al-Bayān (Arabic: البيان) and al-Nidā’ (Arabic: النداء).
-He then traveled to Damascus where he was employed as a reporter for al-Bayraq (Arabic: البيرق) and the nationalist newspaper al-Qabas (Arabic: القبس), where he served as editorial secretary.
+His writing appeared in several newspapers, including al-Bayān (Arabic: البيان) and Al Nida’ (Arabic: النداء).
+He then traveled to Damascus where he was employed as a reporter for al-Bayraq (Arabic: البيرق) and the nationalist newspaper Al Qabas (Arabic: القبس), where he served as editorial secretary.
 While in Damascus, he married the daughter of a Lebanese merchant and qualified as a lawyer before returning to Beirut in 1933.
 He did not practice law, however, instead working as editorial secretary of the new daily newspaper al-Nahar, and writing stories and articles about literature, politics, and social issues.
 In 1941, after a month in prison as a result of his nationalist activities, 'Awwad founded al-Jadid, a weekly newspaper that soon became a daily, which was published until 1946.

 'Awwad worked in several literary forms, including novels, poetry, and short stories.
 Stories such as "Al Saaeh w Al Torjoman" and "Hasad al Oomor" contain poetic elements; for example, the latter story included 21 verses inspired by personal experiences.
 His short-story collection Kawafel al Zaman were dedicated to his life-long friend.
 He described this book as a "life-time summary from the bottom of his heart" that included his purest, rawest thoughts.

-His first novel, al-Raghif ("The Loaf") takes place in the Levant during World War I. At the time, the area, which includes modern-day Syria and Lebanon, was roiled by popular uprisings against the Ottoman Empire.
+His first novel, al-Raghif (Arabic: The Loaf) takes place in the Levant during World War I. At the time, the area, which includes modern-day Syria and Lebanon, was roiled by popular uprisings against the Ottoman Empire.
 In the book, Awwad writes that "Arabs are still striving for a loaf of bread," implying that imperialism still holds power over Arab countries and that Arabs are still striving for freedom and independence.
 Al-Raghif is regarded as one of the greatest Arabic novels of the 20th century.
 However, some have criticized it for including details that are irrelevant to the narrative, and for disrupting the flow of the narrative when he tries to explain what is happening.